 5. Bring a voltage converter and a plug adaptor

 In China, the standard voltage is 220V and the standard frequency is 50HZ.
 So if you take a battery-powered wheelchair to China, a voltage converter is essential, and a plug adaptor may be necessary as well.

 If you need a specially assigned person to help you with the wheelchair, you may need to pay extra money for the service.

-A barrier-free access designed for wheelchair users
+Barrier-Free access designed for wheelchair users

 Even though most of the major attractions in China have installed accessible facilities, it is still important for wheelchair users to have a plan for contingency.
-Most of Chinese ancient buildings have an elevated wooden beam on the entrance.
+Most Chinese ancient buildings have an elevated wooden beam on the entrance.
 In order not to affect the aesthetic value of these heritages, there will be no ramps and handrails, so it is necessary to bring a portable ramp.
 All the hotels we arrange are equipped with barrier-free restrooms, but some restaurants may not have.
 In this case, you can ask the driver to take you to the nearest hotel and usually, it won’t take some minutes.

 A barrier-free toilet in Guilin

-In fact, according to a survey conducted by Google last year, most overseas visitors thought that the condition of public toilets in China was better than their expectation.
+In fact, according to a survey conducted by Google last year, most overseas visitors thought that the condition of public toilets in China was better than their expectations.
 If you want more information, please go to Worrying about China’s Food and Toilets?
 Don’t Bother!

 Every year, Odyssey Tours receives inquiries from customers with a physical handicaps and we always make our greatest effort to help them realize the dream of exploring this beautiful world.
 If you want to start a journey just like them, why not let Odyssey tailor-make it for you now?